lambrack/GettingAndCleaningData/README.md

 ## About

+The `run_analysis.R` script takes as input the [Human Activity Recognition Using Smartphones dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

+The original dataset is stored into multiple, separate .txt files, which makes it unwieldy to manipulate.
+This script aims to collate, tidy, and summarize the data.

-The `run_analysis.R` script takes as input the [Human Activity Recognition Using Smartphones dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), collates the `train` and `test` data, filters for specific columns, generates means per subject per activity, and outputs a tidy data set in the form of a .txt file.
+In short, it joins the various .txt files, filters for specific columns (containing mean and standard deviation values), generates means per subject per activity, and outputs a tidy data set in the form of a .txt file.
 An example of the output can be seen as `tidy_data.txt`

 Details on the data, its variables, and the transformations performed, can be found in `CodeBook.md`